 You need to obtain and properly configure your credentials so that the OLP CLI can connect to the HERE platform.

 Your credentials are used for authentication.
-The HERE platform uses the concept of apps and access keys to control the access to resources.
+The HERE platform uses the concept of apps and access key to control the access to resources.
 These are described in the Identity & Access Management Guide.

 The credentials consist of the